ralyodio/node-startup/README.md

 ## Looking for a maintainer

-If you use node-startup and would like to be a mainter, send me a message.
+If you use node-startup and would like to be a maintainer, send me a message.

 ##Why node-startup?##